DipDahal/WindowsApp/README.md

 Contributing:
 -------------
 Feel free to fork this repo and submit pull requests.
-Please ensure your code follows the existing style and includes appropriate tests.
+Please follow existing code style and include tests.

 Contact:
 --------